kartik501/Lane_Segmentation/README.md

 ## Performance Comparision:
-IOU and Dice Scores were used to compare the accuracy of the models.
+IOU and Dice Scores were used to compare the accuracy of the models on the validation set.
 Along with those metrics the training time per epoch and the time it takes to run the model on a single image (inference time) for all the models in Colab Pro is also summarized in the below table.